Read This First

 Prompt 3: Provide an essay critiquing the utilitarian’s use of utility functions.

-The central claim is this: The use of utility functions in utilitarian ethics represents an attempt to formalize and quantify well-being, offering a mathematical framework to guide moral decision-making.
+In plain terms: The use of utility functions in utilitarian ethics represents an attempt to formalize and quantify well-being, offering a mathematical framework to guide moral decision-making.

 What is the role of utility functions in artificial intelligence?